testflows/TestFlows-WebSite/source/handbook/index.md

 # Working With Requirements

 Requirements must be at the core of any enterprise QA process.
 Many proprietary and complex systems exist for handling requirements.
-This complexity is usually is not necessary and **{% testflows %}** provides a way to work with requirements just like with code and leveraging development tools to enable easy linking of requirements to your tests.
+This complexity is usually not necessary and **{% testflows %}** provides a way to work with requirements just like with code and leverage the same development tools to enable easy linking of requirements to your tests.

 In general when writing requirements you should think how they will be tested.
+Requirements are can either be high level or low level.
+High level requirements are usually verified by [Feature]s or [Module]s and low level requirements by individual [Test]s or [Scenario]s.

 Writing untestable requirements is not of much use.
 Keep this in mind during your software testing process.

-> _When writing requirements you should be thinking about tests that would verify them and
+> _When writing requirements you should be thinking about tests or test suites that would verify them and
-> where writing tests you should think about which requirements they will verify._
+> when writing tests or test suites you should think about which requirements they will verify._

 The ideal requirement to test relationship is one-to-one.
 Where one requirement is verified by one test.
 However, in practice the relationship can be